DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 # Motivation

 Animal pose estimation models are typically evaluated using test images that follow the same distribution as the training data.
-However, real-world images may differ because of noise, blur, illumination changes, translations, rotations, or partial occlusion.
+In practice, however, image quality and appearance may change because of blur, noise, illumination changes, geometric transformations, or partial occlusion.
 Evaluating model performance under these perturbations provides additional information about robustness beyond standard test-set accuracy.

-At the same time, deep neural networks are influenced by stochastic processes such as parameter initialization and stochastic optimization.
-Consequently, independently trained models may produce different performance even when the architecture, hyperparameters, and dataset remain unchanged (**Henderson et al., 2018; Åkesson et al., 2024**).
+Deep neural networks are also influenced by stochastic processes such as parameter initialization and stochastic optimization.
+Consequently, independently trained models may produce different results even when the architecture, hyperparameters, and dataset remain unchanged (Henderson et al., 2018; Åkesson et al., 2024).

 To distinguish variability introduced during training from performance changes caused by image perturbations, I trained five independent U-Net models using different random seeds and evaluated each model under identical perturbation conditions.